stanikol/olx/readme.md

 ## Running the app

-Just copy-paste from  your initial query url from site (www.olx.ua) into URl input box, set number of ads to download and press "GO" button, and in several seconds you'll start to receive data from www.olx.ua in JSON format.
+To download advertisements from [www.olx.ua](www.olx.ua) just copy-paste from  your initial query url from site (www.olx.ua) into URl input box, set number of ads to download and press "GO" button, and in several seconds you'll start to receive data from www.olx.ua in JSON format.
 Note that data is streamed back to you, this means that you will get requested ads not all at once, but in chunks.
 So wait for a while to get all your data downloaded.